DexyHatesYou/ExpireWise/README.md

 - User accounts with strict privacy (no emails, no phone numbers).
 - Ingredient management with expiration date tracking.
 - Recipe planning and filtering based on available ingredients.
-- Decent UI made with pure css.
+- Decent UI made using pure css.
 - Android app as .apk file *(download alpha releases)*
 ## Privacy Policy
 We prioritize privacy: no tracking, no third-party sharing, and complete data deletion upon account removal.